trento-project/workbench/README.md

 #### COMMIT

 The COMMIT phase executes the actual write operations on the system, utilizing the information collected during the PLAN phase.
-If an error occurs during this phase, a rollback will be triggered.
+If an error occurs during this phase, a rollback is triggered.

 The COMMIT phase should be idempotent.
 If a requested change has already been applied, the commit operation is simply skipped without returning an error.
-Maintaining idempotency should be implemented appropriately based on the type of operations to be performed.
+Idempotency should be implemented appropriately based on the type of operations to be performed.

 #### VERIFY